eProsima/Fast-DDS/Quality_Declaration_foonathan_memory.md

 Foonathan's [`memory`](https://github.com/foonathan/memory) is a C++ library to manage memory allocations that improves upon the STL.
 *eprosima Fast DDS* started using this library following the advice of ROS's and eProsima's partner, Apex.AI.

-Even though several requirements established in REP-2004 are not met and, consequently, `foonathan_memory` cannot claim a high Quality Level, this document assess the quality risks that can be introduced by the use of this library in *eprosima Fast DDS*.
+Even though several requirements established in REP-2004 are not met and, consequently, `foonathan_memory` cannot claim a high Quality Level, this document assesses the quality risks that can be introduced by the use of this library in *eprosima Fast DDS*.
 This Quality Declaration claims that the external dependency `foonathan_memory` qualifies to Quality Level 2 category for its use within *eprosima Fast DDS*.

 Below are the rationales, notes and caveats for this claim, organized by the requirements listed in the [Package Requirements for Quality Level 1 in REP-2004](https://www.ros.org/reps/rep-2004.html#package-requirements).